ellennickles/xphoto-s24/week12/README.md

 - If you are working in a group, each person needs to contribute and submit a post documenting their contributions.
-- This assignment is worth five (5) points: two (2) for describing your project's progress, two (2) for describing your user testing plan and questions, and one (1) for submitting the post on time.
+- This assignment is worth five (5) points: two (2) for describing your project's progress (be sure to includes images and/or video), two (2) for describing your user testing plan and questions, and one (1) for submitting the assignment on time.
 - Submit on
   [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).